baodoananalytics/performance-measurement/README.md

 3. Key metrics are then displayed dynamically on the Report Page using Excel functions such as OFFSET, INDEX, and MATCH.

-4. The final Report Page is fully formatted and ready for PDF export.
+4. The final Report Page is fully formatted and ready for PDF export (e.g., `Report_Sample.pdf`)

 ---
 # Scale up